-The metric score for this metric is based on how the school performed against its 2018-19 targets in the previous year's School Quality Reports.
-The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
+The metric score for this metric is based on how the school performed relative to citywide average.
+The first digit reflects the highest threshold level the school passed, and the two digits after the decimal point reflect how close the school was to the next higher threshold.

-Percentage of Students Integrated into Non-District 75 Environments
+Percentage of Students Integrated into Non-District 75 Environments higher threshold.

-The metric standardized score for this metric is based on how the school performed against its 2018-19 targets in the previous year's School Quality Reports.
-The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
+The metric score for this metric is based on how the school performed relative to citywide average.
+The first digit reflects the highest threshold level the school passed, and the two digits after the decimal point reflect how close the school was to the next